 That’s exactly what the neuroscience research suggests.
 In fact, my lab is focusing on identifying how we can use exercise to optimize brain function for people of all ages, fitness levels and abilities.
 If regular exercise becomes routine for the vast majority of children and adults, we could have a population that’s not only healthier and less stressed, but also more productive.

-Exercise could make students more imaginative at school and adults more creative at work.
 The good news doesn’t end there.
 Recent findings have suggested that the brain’s hippocampus is also involved in giving people the ability to imagine new situations.
 Since we know that exercise enhances the birth of new hippocampal brain cells and can improve memory function, this discovery suggests that exercise might be able to improve the imaginative functions of the hippocampus as well.

 This idea has not yet been tested in people.
 But the hypothesis raises the exciting possibility that exercise could make students more imaginative at school and adults more creative at work, with broad benefits for society as a whole.